Chris Mooney (aikido)

 Chris Mooney is a martial artist in the Japanese martial art of aikido, and dojo-cho of Ei Mei Kan Aikido Dojo in Birmingham, UK.
-He was a student of Kazuo Chiba Shihan who was the Technical Director of the British Birankai, a direct student of the founder of aikido, Morihei Ueshiba.
+He was a student of Kazuo Chiba who was the Technical Director of the British Birankai, a direct student of the founder of aikido, Morihei Ueshiba.
 He holds 7th Dan in Aikido, accredited to him by the founder's grandson third and current Doshu (hereditary head) of the Aikikai, Moriteru Ueshiba, the 2008 Kagamibiraki.
 He has also been awarded the title of Shihan by Hombu Dojo in 2006, also conferred on him by the third Doshu.

 Apart from maintaining his own dojo, Chris Mooney teaches in many countries around the world including France, Germany, Greece, Israel, Kazakhstan, Switzerland, Turkmenistan, and around the United Kingdom.
 He has also taught Aikido at several universities including Ashton University, Birmingham University, and The University of Warwick, the last of which has a dojo called Gen Sen Jyuku which was established in 1988.

 Aikido

 Training History

-Chris Mooney Sensei began his training in 1973 under Ralph Reynolds Sensei at the Birmingham Athletic Institute.
+Chris Mooney began his training in 1973 under Ralph Reynolds at the Birmingham Athletic Institute.
 He stayed there four five years, and received his Shodan accreditation from him.
-Subsequently, he became a member of the West Midlands Aikikai and a student of Reynold Sensei's teacher William Smith Shihan, and finally the teacher of the line: T.K.
-Chiba Shihan, with whom he spent several decades.
+Subsequently, he became a member of the West Midlands Aikikai and a student of Reynold's teacher William Smith, and finally the teacher of the line: Kazuo Chiba, with whom he spent several decades.

-In 2005, on the tenth anniversary of the formation of the British Aikikai, Chiba Sensei awarded Mooney Sensei the title of Shihan.
-On 17 November 2006 Doshu Moriteru Ueshiba presented Aikikai Shihan certificate to Chris Mooney Sensei at a ceremony held at Hombu Dojo in Tokyo, Japan.
+In 2005, on the tenth anniversary of the formation of the British Aikikai, Kazuo Chiba awarded Mooney the title of Shihan.
+On 17 November 2006 Doshu Moriteru Ueshiba presented the Aikikai shihan certificate to Chris Mooney at a ceremony held at Hombu Dojo in Tokyo, Japan.

 He was promoted to 7th Dan by Aikido World Headquarters at the Kagamibiraki celebrations on 14 January 2018.

 Ei Mei Kan

-Mooney Sensei first began teaching Aikido at Aston University in 1981 at the request of William Smith, and subsequently taught Aikido at Birmingham University.
+Mooney first began teaching Aikido at Aston University in 1981 at the request of William Smith, and subsequently taught Aikido at Birmingham University.
 Eventually he left both universities and began to teach Aikido at Warwick University in 2001 where he remains today.
 He preserves his connection to British universities to this day, believing that the message of Aikido has particular relevance for young people in the modern world.
 In the mid-1980s, he established a dojo in Bearwood, Birmingham.
 By 1994, the dojo had relocated to Digbeth, Birmingham.